shakebugs/shake-docs/docs/ios/setup-cocoapods.md

 </TabItem>
 </Tabs>

+import VersionValue from '@site/src/base/VersionValue';

 Run the `pod install` command in your terminal.
-After the installation also run `pod update Shake` to be perfectly sure you're using the latest Shake 10.0.0.
+After the installation also run `pod update Shake` to be perfectly sure you're using the latest Shake <VersionValue platform="iOS" os="iOS"></VersionValue>.

 ### Add Client ID and Secret to Info.plist
 Open your workspace and in the Project Navigator, right click on *Info.plist*, and *Open as › Source code*.